parion/theoretical-cs-studymaterials/README.md

 * <b>Lectures:</b> Lectures are PDFs of Ryan Dougherty's notes for the Summer 2017 CSE 355 course.
 These notes should be considered the ASU gold standard and are the most important resource on this page.
 Along with the PDFs are Ryan's YouTube videos for each set of notes, some sectioned off by breaks, which he has graciously provided us.
 * <b>Resources:</b> Resources are external sites or documents that cover the same topics in class.
 These external resources may teach concepts in different ways that may help you understand the material better.
 However, as they are taught differently, these resources' content must be taken with a grain of salt and you must make sure to refer to Ryan's lecture notes to make sure you understand the content as taught in class.
 * <b>Sample Problems:</b> Sample problems consist of problems that were found on external sites.
 All problem sets contain solutions along with the problems.
 However, even though these solutions may be mostly correct, their formatting or procedures may differ than what is actually expected on the exam.
 * <b>Recap:</b> This section recaps concepts and topics you should be familiar with after reviewing each chapter.
 These concepts and topics many not all appear on the exam.
+Thanks to user Motunrayo on Piazza for the list of topics.

 The problem sets and midterm solutions from the 355 class were purposely left out of this repository as their solutions will not be made public.
 However, it is recommended that you go back and check these documents out for yourselves and retry these problems yourselves for optimal studying.